Skip to main content

 Support-Resistance Levels is a pivot-driven automation that marks dynamic support and resistance zones for breakouts and range-bound planning.

-Support-Resistance Levels automates what many traders draw by hand: meaningful pivots that become decision zones.
-The product description emphasizes dynamic updates, which matters because static lines go stale fast in active markets.
+This tool automates what many traders draw by hand: meaningful pivots that become decision zones.
+The dynamic updates matter because static lines go stale fast in active markets.
 For breakout traders, the value is knowing where failure should look obvious.
 For range traders, the value is knowing where mean reversion becomes invalidation instead of a bargain.

 When I evaluate pivot-based level tools, I look for how they behave around gaps, sessions, and fast trends.
-The promise here is not that the market will respect every line.
+The promise here isn't that the market will respect every line.
 The promise is that you spend less time manually maintaining the same structure on every symbol and timeframe, which is a real productivity win if you trade a watchlist rather than one chart.
+I've found these levels most reliable on the 1H and 4H timeframes -- below 15 minutes the pivots get noisy.

 TC 1D Trades